Equal Pay Solicitors

 If you are an employee who believes your employer has paid you less than a comparator of the opposite sex you can bring an employment tribunal claim.

-Tribunals can award unlimited compensation for arrears of remuneration or damages.
+Tribunals can award unlimited compensation for arrears of pay or damages.
 Normally you will not be entitled to be awarded any payment in respect of a time earlier than 6 years before the date on which the claim commenced.
 However, in certain circumstances the period can be longer.

 How long do you have to bring an employment tribunal claim?